BurhanHassan/PhotonLib/README.md

 # PhotonLib
-The repositors i screated to make a lib, to be available for Spark Photon
+The repositors is screated to make a lib, to be used in Spark Photon.